NUCLEAR SAFETY ISSUES

 -

-Thin-walled canisters susceptible to marine corrosion
+Thin-walled canisters are susceptible to corrosion cracking from salty air

 -